michaeljclark/rv8/doc/src/registers.md

 # Register Allocation

-The translator maps RISC-V registers to host registers and the remaining registers are assigned to static spill slots.
+The translator maps a subset of RISC-V registers to host registers and the remaining registers are assigned to a spill area.

-Dynamic register allocation is too expensive to perform during runtime translation as the graph colouring problem is NP Complete.
+The optimal register assignment method of lifting registers into SSA form and solving the graph colouring problem is NP Complete.

-Instead the translator takes advantage of the static location of the spill frame such that spilt registers remain in L1 cache.
+The translator may implement a form of dynamic register renames by setting a subset of `n` bits in a 32-bit word with the bit position indicating the register assignment for a basic block.

 ## Mapping Randomisation